StevieIsmagic/udemy/Turbo360/learning-links/README.md

   1. regex for https link validation
   2. ~~add http to schema~~
   3. ~~front end - connect button to respective link~~
   4. Size photos appropriately for mobile
+  5. conditional render - if scrape doe not render MetaData - 'This link is a surprise.
+Do you dare click it ?'

 *  App Section
   1. Images / Links